gpavanb1/SplitFXM/README.md

 Please direct your queries to [gpavanb1](http://github.com/gpavanb1) for any questions.

+You can also reach out to us on the [SplitFXM Google Group](https://groups.google.com/g/splitfxm)

 ## Acknowledgements

 Special thanks to [Cantera](https://github.com/Cantera/cantera) and [WENO-Scalar](https://github.com/comp-physics/WENO-scalar) for serving as an inspiration for code architecture.